arviz-devs/arviz/doc/source/contributing/doc_dev_summary.md

 Docstring follow the pylint rules.
 Don't forget to check the following points before opening your PR:

 * The maximum number of charcaters allowed in a line is 100.
-IF a line consits of more than 100 characters, tests will fail.
+If a line consits of more than 100 characters, tests will fail.
-* IF there is any trailing white space, tests will fail.
-IF you are using visual stuido code, you can enable the [Trailing Spaces](https://marketplace.visualstudio.com/items?itemName=shardulm94.trailing-spaces) extension to visualize the trailing spaces.
+* If there is any trailing white space, tests will fail.
+If you are using visual stuido code, you can enable the [Trailing Spaces](https://marketplace.visualstudio.com/items?itemName=shardulm94.trailing-spaces) extension to visualize the trailing spaces.

 (preview_change)=
 ## Previewing doc changes